Home Abstracts » Late-breaking Abstracts

 e.
 Tables, charts or other figures are not permitted.

 f.
 Reference citations should be given where previously published results are presented.
 Up to three citations are permitted.
 Please use the style: Previously published in: Madak JT et al. (2018) J Med Chem 61, 5162–5186.
 Citations will be included in the 2000-character limit.

 g.
 Do not include any keywords or commercial advertising.

 - Editing and submission: You can edit your abstract through the online system as you wish before your submission deadline, clicking 'Save' to keep your abstract as a draft.
-You can view your latest draft version by clicking the ‘Preview’ button, which becomes available after the first Save.
-Please proofread your work very carefully and ensure all details are correct ahead of submission: editing or other changes to your abstract are not possible after you have clicked Submit.
-To submit your abstract to the Congress, simply click 'Submit' ahead of your deadline.
+Ahead of clicking Submit, ensure you have saved the latest version of your abstract, and check it by clicking the ‘Preview’ button to obtain a pdf file of the abstract.
+Proofread all parts of your abstract very carefully and ensure all details are correct ahead of submission: editing or other changes to your abstract are not possible after you have clicked Submit.
+When you are happy with your abstract showing in the Preview file, ensure you click 'Submit' ahead of your deadline to submit the abstract to the Congress.